 In NV, solar panels cannot be placed within 3 feet (36″) of the ridgeline and must have 36” clearance from the edges of the roof (except the bottom) and 18″ from any peak or valley in the roof that has solar panels on both roof surfaces.
 (These are the rules for Clark County specifically, however all the jurisdictions here use the same setbacks.)
 On a flat roof, the panels must have 36″ around all edges and 18″ around any obstacle such as a sky light or air conditioner.
 Furthermore, the City of Las Vegas will not allow ANY roof vents to be covered by solar.
 No installer can ignore those fire setbacks and pass inspection, however we see many designs from other solar installers that are uninstallable.

-Why is the other installer showing this “impossible to install” design to a customer?
+Why would an installer show an “impossible to install” design to a customer that ignores these setbacks?

 Ignoring fire setbacks on designs misleads customers into thinking they will get more production.
 It also leads to angry customers.